-We actually show more: from Theorem \ref{main.thm}, higher Tate traces characterize isomorphism classes of objects in the additive category $\IM{F}{\Lambda}$ generated by twists of upper motives of geometrically split irreducible varieties satisfying the nilpotence principle (Definition \ref{definit}).
-The result thus applies to arbitrary direct summands of projective homogeneous varieties for $p$-inner semisimple groups, our main focus in this article, but actually holds for a broader class of motives, containing Artin-Tate motives with respect to separable $p$-primary field extensions, motives of projective pseudo-homogeneous varieties and much more.
-Our results therefore highlight the question of determining the varieties suited for the theory of upper motives, that is, the varieties whose motive is given by direct sum of initial motives.\\
+We actually show more: from Theorem \ref{main.thm}, higher Tate traces characterize isomorphism classes of objects in the additive category $\IM{F}{\mz/p\mz}$ generated by shifts of upper motives of geometrically split irreducible varieties satisfying the nilpotence principle (Definition \ref{definit}).
+The result thus applies to arbitrary direct summands of projective homogeneous varieties for $p$-inner semi-simple groups, our main focus in this article, but actually holds for a broader class of motives, containing Artin-Tate motives with respect to separable $p$-primary field extensions, motives of some projective pseudo-homogeneous varieties, and much more.
+Our results therefore highlight the question of determining the varieties suited for the theory of upper motives, that is, the varieties with motive isomorphic to a direct sum of initial motives.\\

-We derive from Theorem \ref{main.thm} the following applications: \begin{enumerate} \item computing the Tate trace of tensor products of motives, we prove a cancellation property in the category $\IM{F}{\Lambda}$ (Corollary \ref{produits}); \item as Tate traces of projective homogeneous varieties for $p$-inner groups are determined by the Tits indexes of the underlying semisimple group, we show that their motives are determined by cohomological invariants in numerous situations (Corollaries \ref{critborel} and \ref{cohinv}); \item considering $G$, $G'$ two $p$-inner semisimple groups of the same type, we relate motivic isomorphisms of projective homogeneous varieties for $G$ and $G'$ and their Tits indexes over field extensions (Theorem \ref{motequivpart}).
-This generalizes the main result of \cite{dC}, expressing motivic equivalence of semisimple algebraic groups through their higher Tits $p$-indexes.
-The proof of Theorem \ref{motequivpart} relies on the theory of upper motives, Chernousov-Gille-Merkurjev motivic decompositions \cite{CGM} and their interpretation through Bialynicki-Birula-Hesselink-Iversen filtrations due to Brosnan \cite{Bros}. \item we introduce a notion of motivic splitting pattern and motivic splitting towers (Definition~\ref{splittingpattern.def}), which comprises the classical splitting pattern and Knebusch's tower of quadratic forms~\cite{Kne1}. \end{enumerate}
+We derive several applications from Theorem \ref{main.thm}. \begin{enumerate} \item Computing the Tate trace of tensor products of motives, we prove a cancellation property in the category $\IM{F}{\mz/p\mz}$ (Corollary \ref{produits}). \item As Tate traces of projective homogeneous varieties for $p$-inner groups are determined by the Tits indexes of the underlying semi-simple group, we show that their motives are determined by cohomological invariants in numerous situations (Corollaries \ref{critborel} and \ref{cohinv}). \item Considering $G$, $G'$ two inner semi-simple groups of the same type, we relate motivic isomorphisms of projective homogeneous varieties for $G$ and $G'$ and their Tits indexes over field extensions (Theorem \ref{motequivpart}).
+This generalizes the main result of \cite{dC}, expressing motivic equivalence of semi-simple algebraic groups through their higher Tits $p$-indexes.
+The proof of Theorem \ref{motequivpart} relies on the theory of upper motives, Chernousov-Gille-Merkurjev motivic decompositions \cite{CGM} and their interpretation through Bialynicki-Birula-Hesselink-Iversen filtrations due to Brosnan \cite{Bros}. \item We introduce a notion of motivic splitting pattern and motivic splitting towers (Definition~\ref{splittingpattern.def}), which comprises the classical splitting pattern and Knebusch's tower of quadratic forms~\cite{Kne1}. \end{enumerate}

 \textbf{Acknowledgments.} We are grateful to Skip Garibaldi, Stefan Gille, Nikita Karpenko, Srimathy Srinivasan and Alexander Vishik for their comments on a preliminary version of this paper, and insightful discussions.